 MAKE SURE THE STRAWBERRIES ARE TOTALLY DRY BEFORE YOU START!
 You really do need to dry the strawberries well before trying to dip them in chocolate.
 Chocolate won’t stick well to wet berries, and any water on the berries can cause the chocolate to seize and go grainy.
 A paper towel or super-clean kitchen towel will do the job!

 HOW LONG DO CHOCOLATE-COVERED STRAWBERRIES STAY FRESH?
 Chocolate-covered strawberries are best eaten within 1-2 days.
 The chocolate creates a sort of seal, which traps moisture under the chocolate, so they’ll start to soften and condense fairly quickly.
 Sometimes, the’ll last up to 3 days, but usually 1-2 days is best.

 WHAT’S THE BEST WAY TO STORE CHOCOLATE-COVERED STRAWBERRIES?
-I store my chocolate-covered strawberries in a single layer in an airtight container in the refrigerator.
+I store my vegan chocolate-covered strawberries in a single layer in an airtight container in the refrigerator.
 A paper towel on the bottom of the container will help absorb extra moisture.